11 Foundations of Quantum Mechanics. Operators. Wave function. The Schrodinger Equation.

 i.e., we have presented the full wave-function as a product of a function that depends exclusively on the coordinate and a function that depends exclusively on time.
 This method of solving differential equations for functions of more than one variable is called “separation of variables”.
 We thus obtain

 We observe that the l.h.s. depends exclusively depends on time, while the r.h.s. exclusively depends on the coordinate.
-But the time and coordinate are independent quantities, and so the above equation is meaningful when both sides are constants that are independent of x and t:
+But the time and coordinate are independent quantities, and so the above equation is meaningful when both sides are constants that are independent of and :

 where the constant is the same in both equations.
 We now re-write Eq.
 49 this way